NAME

 type

-- Use type as the alternative session type instead of the default
+as the alternative session type instead

 .
-This option can be used to specify a
+This option can be used

-you will also need to include the definition of the custom session type into
+classes.
+Note that you will also need to include the definition of the

-the generated header file.
-This is normally achieved with the
+custom session type into the generated header file.
+This is normally

 options.